Charlotte000/WaveFunctionCollapse/README.md

 ![](imgs/sudoku.png)

 ## Dependencies
-The library has no external dependencies and is written in standard C++.
+The library has no external dependencies and is written in standard C++ 17.